 - Provide professional and public services to local, state, national and world communities

-The Communicative Disorders Program at Jackson State University has developed a strategic plan to guide it through the 2014 – 2018 years.
+The Department of Communicative Disorders at Jackson State University has developed a strategic plan to guide it through the 2014 – 2018 years.
 The plan is in alignment with the teaching, research, and service missions of the College of Public Service and with Jackson State University.
 The plan can be accessed here: Strategic Plan